iftikharalinaeem/tawwer_forum/plugins/vanillaanalytics/README.md

 # Widgets

-When reading widgets descriptions, but for leader boards, you can always add "during/for the selected time range" at the end of the sentence.
+When reading widgets descriptions, but for leaderboards, you can always add "during/for the selected time range" at the end of the sentence.

 There are 3 types of widgets:
 - **Metric**
   - Metrics are a single information quantifying something for the selected time range.
-- **Leader board**
+- **Leaderboard**
-  - Leader boards are a table showing the ranking of specific items.
-Leader boards are not affected by the selected time range.
+  - Leaderboards are a table showing the ranking of specific items.
+Leaderboards are not affected by the selected time range.
   Instead, they represent the ranking of some items calculated using the last 30 days.
 The "previous" rankings are calculated using the rankings going from the last 30 to 60 days.
 - **Graph**
   - Graphs can come in multiple forms!
 They are always information fetched using the selected time range.